Help is on the way!

 While anyone can trip, a noticeable increase in stumbles, unsteadiness, or actual falls is a major red flag.
 You might also spot unexplained bruises on their arms or legs that they can’t account for.
 These incidents can point to a number of issues, from weakening muscles and poor balance to vision problems or even new tripping hazards in their home.
 A fall can lead to serious injury, like a broken hip, which can dramatically alter their independence.
 It’s one of the most direct signs that their physical safety is at risk when they are alone, and it’s important to address the underlying cause before a serious accident happens.

-Increased Forgetfulness or Confusion
+Is Forgetfulness or Confusion Increasing?

 We all forget things from time to time, but persistent and worsening memory loss is a different matter.
 This isn’t about misplacing keys; it’s about forgetting important appointments, struggling to manage daily tasks, or leaving the stove on.
 This level of confusion can be dangerous and may point to declining cognitive health.
 Noticing these patterns early is important, as they are often part of the difficulty with the aging process that can be managed with the right support system.
 It’s about recognizing when small memory lapses become a risk to their safety and daily functioning.

-Missing Important Appointments
+Are They Missing Important Appointments?

 Is your parent suddenly forgetting to go to their doctor’s appointments or other important commitments?
 A missed appointment here and there might not seem like a big deal, but a consistent pattern can signal a problem.
 It could be a sign of memory loss, but it can also stem from disorganization or even depression, which can make it feel overwhelming to keep track of a schedule.
 When crucial medical visits are missed, it can have a direct impact on their health, preventing them from getting the care and prescriptions they need to stay well and manage chronic conditions.